Interpreting the data

 Event/numerator data

-- Number of days with a maximum temperature or heat index is 95°F or higher.
+- Number of heat days over 90°F per year with temperature and heat index categories

 Denominator data